rstock-co/cias/README.md

 # Features
 - This is a single page app with all data management currently done with React's local state.
 Redux is available but unused currently.
 There's no backend.
 - You can select as many wallets as you wish for generating allocation tables, via the multi-select box on the far left hand side.
-    - When a wallet is `added`, the api will fetch txns and append to the existing set of txns.
+    - When a wallet is `added`, the api will fetch txns and append to the existing set of txns (+ sort them by date).
     - When wallets are `removed`, the txns are removed from the existing set of txns.
 - Downloaded transactions for each wallet currently consist of `ERC 20 transfers` for 4 tokens:
     1. arb(usdc)